duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 2%3A British Geography.md

 		- Scottish people appreciate the Scottish accent. **T** logseq.order-list-type:: number
 	- ### Follow-up
 		- Discuss the following questions in group.
 			- Which English accent do you prefer? logseq.order-list-type:: number
 			- Do you think it is important for a non-native speaker to learn an accent? logseq.order-list-type:: number
+	- ## Holidays and festivals
+	- National de Countries that make up the United Kingdom has their own National Day, days named after their respective patron saint:
+	- 1st March, St. David's Day, is the national day of Wales.
+St. David (c.520-588) was the founder and first abbot-bishop of Menevia, now St. David's in Dyfed, South Wales The day is commemorated by the wearing of daffodils or leeks.
+Both plants are traditionally regarded as national emblems.
+	- 17th March.
+St. Patrick's Day, is the national day of Northern Ireland.
+The work of St. Patrick (c.389-c.461) was a vital factor in the spread of Christianity in Ireland.
+Born in Britain, he was carried off by pirates and spent six years in slavery before escaping and training as a missionary.
+The day is marked by the wearing of shamrocks (a clover-like plant), the national emblem of both Northern Ireland and the Republic of Ireland.
+	  23rd April, St. George's Day, is the national day of England.
+A story dating back to the 6th century tells that St George rescued a maiden by slaying a fearsome fire-breathing dragon.
+The Saint's name was shouted as a battle cry by English knights who fought beneath the red-cross banner of St George during the Hundred Years War (1338- 1453).
+	  30th November, St. Andrew's Day, is the national day of Scotland.
+St. Andrew was one of Christ's twelve apostles.
+Some of his bones are said to have been brought to what is now St. Andrews in Fife during the 4th century.
+Since medieval times the X- shaped saltire cross upon which St. Andrew was supposedly crucified has been the Scottish national symbol.
 - ## Footnotes
   collapsed:: true
 	- [^1]: {{renderer archive https://studfile.net/preview/5663494/page:32/}}